Kyagara/1brc/README.md

 Having fun with the [1brc](https://github.com/gunnarmorling/1brc) challenge in go.
 Im not attempting to upload this somewhere, just trying different things and see what I can do.

-Development and benchmarking on Windows because I don't want to accidentaly kill my wsl instance with a OOM that is bound to occur at some point.
+Development and benchmarking on Windows because I don't want to accidentaly kill my WSL instance with a OOM that is bound to occur at some point.

-Files used to create the dataset of 1m, 100m and 1b inside of `tools` folder.
+Files used to create the dataset of 1m, 100m and 1b inside of the `tools` folder.

+Tests are not currently being done to validate the correctness of the solutions.

+Only the `README.md` from the main branch will be up-to-date.

 ## Challenge excerpts

-Copy paste of some of the rules and how the output should look like.
+Copy and paste of some of the rules and how the output should look like.

 ### Rules and limits